akchaud5/Satellite-Conjunction-Risk-Assessment-System/README.md

      npm install
      ```

-3. **Database Setup** (in progress)
+3. **Database Setup**

-   We're using Supabase for this.
-Configure the database settings in your .env file.
-Reference the .env.example file if needed.
+   SQLite is configured by default for local development.
+No additional setup is required.

 4. **Inputting CDMs**